 I’ve been making Kalyn’s Taco Seasoning Mix for years and I think it’s worth the few minutes it takes to make it to be sure it won’t have added sugar or chemical ingredients!
-And I love the blend of flavors I used, and I bet you have most of these ingredients on hand.
+And I love the blend of flavors I use, and I bet you have most of these ingredients on hand.

-PIN the recipe to find it later!
+PIN the Taco Seasoning Mix recipe to find it later!

-This Taco Seasoning Mix is a recipe I came up with on a weekend when I had tacos on the brain!
+Kalyn’s Taco Seasoning Mix is a recipe I came up with on a weekend when I had tacos on the brain!
 It started when I bought a new type of low-carb flour tortillas that were the perfect size for tacos, and soon I’d decided I had to mix up a batch of taco seasoning.
-There are lots of reasons why making your own taco seasoning mix is a smart idea, not least of which is that if you have a well-stocked spice pantry, you can make a lot of taco seasoning for the price of one of those packaged mixes.

-What ingredients do you need for this recipe?
+What ingredients do you need?

 How should Taco Seasoning be stored?